-The vast aerospace industry comprises many constituents, including auxiliary equipment manufacturing, passenger aircraft, helicopters, rocket engines, turbines, commercial gliders, and more.
-Many large defence companies account for a big share of this market because governments spend billions on developing their air force capabilities.
+The vast aerospace industry comprises many constituents, including auxiliary equipment manufacturing, commercial aircraft, helicopters, rocket engines, turbines, commercial gliders, and more.
+Many large defence companies account for a big share of this market because governments assign billions to defense spending and developing their air force capabilities.
 The aerospace industry is also driven by demand for business and leisure travel, which was massively impacted by the coronavirus pandemic of 2020-21.

 If you believe that the worst of the pandemic is behind us and that aerospace companies are positioned well to continue their recoveries, you will find plenty of listed stocks to choose from.

 What Are the Trading Hours for Aerospace Shares?

 You can trade aerospace stocks on the exchanges where they are listed.
 The exchanges are usually open from Monday till Friday 9.30 am to 4 pm Eastern Time (and at similar local times in other countries such as the UK).

 The initial one or two hours see a lot of volatility because big institutions are busy opening and closing their positions.
 At lunchtime, the volatility dies down as traders go for a break.
 Then, the last two hours see a bit of movement as day traders close their positions to avoid holding risk on their portfolios.
 Trading during pre and post-market sessions is also available but is limited to expert traders.

 How to Trade and Invest in Aerospace Shares?

 Open a Trading Account